Last Updated on September 3rd, 2020

-By now you probably know that there are all kinds acne-combating treatments, but using salt is a new and questionable method of relieving recurring breakouts.
+By now you probably know that there are all kinds of acne-combating treatments, but using salt is a new and interesting method of relieving recurring breakouts.
 It is also one of the easiest to acquire, as salt exists in abundance and you can buy it from most food stores.
 Combining salt with a small amount of water may be able to relieve certain acne symptoms.
 Indeed, this form of acne reduction is revered by many as a potent cleanser, with Epsom salt taking the lead as the best reviewed remedy.
 But does it really function as an acne-fighting agent?

 A common misconception is that Epsom salt is like any ordinary kitchen salt.
-Whereas regular salt that you use when cooking is actually sodium chloride, Epsom salt predominantly contains magnesium sulfate.
+Whereas regular salt 🧂 that you use when cooking is actually sodium chloride, Epsom salt predominantly contains magnesium sulfate.
 It is no secret that magnesium has beneficial properties.
 It is thus believed that the magnesium in Epsom salt is what makes it the perfect acne solution and a great aid toward the health of your complexion.

 People throughout history1 have been consistently ingesting magnesium as a regular part of their diet.
 Although magnesium nowadays occurs in many of our daily diets, we do not take in nearly as much as people of previous eras.
 Our deficiency causes numerous problems because magnesium is key in ensuring a healthy body2, as its various enzymes are attributed to healthy living.
 In order to combat this magnesium deficiency, nutritionists encourage the use of Epsom salt in the hopes of increasing the percentage of our magnesium intake.

 It is not a given that your skin will immediately clear up after applying Epsom salt to it.
 It is not exactly the cure that absolutely everyone is gushing over, as there are so many types of acne-fighting therapies available.
 Still, many do claim success after trying it out on their skin, so let us delve into the possible benefits for your complexion.

-Last but not least, Epsom salt is an able fighter of inflammation, which is essentially what pimples represent.
-This is because your enzymes are what combats such kinds of irritation.
+Last but not least, Epsom salt is an able fighter of inflammation, 🤺 which is essentially what pimples represent.
+This is because your enzymes are what combat such kinds of irritation.
 As the magnesium in Epsom salt provides fuel for enzymes, it may just be the cure for acne that you are seeking.

 More than that, salt is a general benefactor for the state of your complexion, as it dries up your skin, thus depriving it of the hydration that germs need to thrive.
 By default, decreasing the amount of germs on your skin4 immediately decreases the likelihood that you will be breaking out any time soon.
 Additionally, the dehydration that salt promotes leads to less oil available for the formation of pimples.
 Given this simple information, we are inclined to give it a try.

 Do not attempt to ingest topical Epsom salt just because you are presently unable to rub it into your skin.
-What is more, you might not want to apply the magnesium in Epsom salt to your body if you are currently on certain kinds of medications.
+What’s more, you might not want to apply the magnesium in Epsom salt to your body if you are currently on certain kinds of medication.
 This particularly applies to the edible kind of Epsom salt.
-When in doubt, ask a doctor, as you would rather be safe than sorry6.
+When in doubt, ask a doctor, 🩺 as you would rather be safe than sorry6.

 You have sifted through sufficient amounts of information and you are now ready to attempt to clear your skin with Epsom salt.
 How should you go about doing that?

 You can also create a similar mixture using a cleansing solution 💧 instead of water.
 This might arguably work better, as it combines the healing powers of both the salt and the cleansing product.
 You will be ridding your face of gunk, and replacing the dirt with the healing ingredients of the salt.

 If you have acne on various areas of your body and it would simply take too much time and effort to apply these kinds of paste onto your whole physique, you might want to opt for an all-round cure, instead.
-What you have to do is create an Epsom salt bath for yourself.
-Of course, this works best if you have a bathtub, but you might also be able to find the therapy offered at various spa establishments.
+What you have to do is create an Epsom salt bath for yourself. 🛀 Of course, this works best if you have a bathtub, but you might also be able to find the therapy offered at various spa establishments.
 In fact, Epsom salt baths are a popular method used to alleviate symptoms of various ailments7, such as muscle and joint inflammation.

-While some people swear on the beneficial effects of Epsom salt on acne, many researchers seem to disagree.
+While some people 🧑🏻🤝🧑🏽 swear by the beneficial effects of Epsom salt on acne, many researchers seem to disagree.
 This is most obvious in the general lack of research, experimentation or data on the exact influence that the salt may have on pimples.
 Although magnesium has been definitively proven to aid your skin in replenishing itself, it is not certain that it can truly cure you of the ailment altogether.
 Certainly, magnesium’s beneficial effects on your complexion are vast – from drying up oily skin, to exfoliating it and minimizing its irritation, so it would seem that magnesium is the ideal all-round agent for skin problems.
 Still, different types of skin may react in different ways.

 However, because salt is such a strong agent, it may also do away with the good kind of bacteria which you do want present on your skin.
-As, Epsom salt is a very strong exfoliator, it basically strips your skin of any kind of coverage.
+As Epsom salt is a very strong exfoliator, 🧽 it basically strips your skin of any kind of coverage.
 You might not want that, as it is also important to protect your complexion from outside agents which are just waiting to jump on board and cause you further problems.
-What is more, while Epsom salt does counteract internal toxins, this has in no way been proven to directly influence your skin’s health.
+Moreover, while Epsom salt does counteract internal toxins, this has in no way been proven to directly influence your skin’s health.